-A Hemp lime mixture that is even lighter than the walling material produces a very effective roofing insulation material.
-Using hemp lime as the roofing insulation material and joining the roofing insulation to the walls creates a very effective thermal envelope, maximising operational energy efficiency and reducing energy costs.
+Using a very light Hemp lime mixture as roofing insulation creates a very effective thermal envelope, maximising airtightness, operational energy efficiency and significantly reducing energy costs.

-Hemp lime walling materials are tamped, however roofing insulation is raked into place with minimal compaction.
+Hemp lime roofing insulation is raked into place with minimal compaction to form an insulation wafer.
 It is important to take care that all gaps are filled.
-Some contact is needed between the small pieces of Binder covered hemp hurd to form an insulation wafer.

 Where the roofing insulation is installed from outside, temporary planks or battens should be attached to give the installer additional security.
 All safety precautions associated with working at heights must be observed.
-The material should be protected from rain and it’s preferable for it to cure out of direct harsh sunlight in summer.
-It should be covered as soon as possible.
+The material should be protected from rain and should be covered as soon as possible.

 AHMC – HEMP LIME SUBFLOOR INSULATION

 The same lighter hemp lime formulation that is using in roofing insulation can also be used as subfloor insulation and as insulation for suspended floors.
 The material has high vapour permeability, high elasticity and flexibility and it is an excellent insulator.

 As with walls, all electrical conduits and plumbing need to be fixed before the hemp lime insulation is installed from above.

 The formwork or cladding which is usually either 12mm magnesium oxide board or a composite wood sheet is attached under the floor joists and this must be supported appropriately when the insulation has been freshly installed.